Blog Post Links to Elysium's Passage

-'However, the brain’s ability to access memories, or remain conscious, may be affected by biological limitations, which is often evident with aging or brain injury, as with you.
+'However, the brain’s ability to access memories, or remain conscious, may be affected by biological limitations, which is often evident with ageing or brain injury, as with you.
 Regardless of memory loss, or the brain’s decomposition after death, memories remain in the universal field of consciousness, which may also be understood as ultimately existing within the Mind of God, since the Source is all there is or can be.’

 ‘The same goes for agnostics, atheists and mud wrestlers; no exceptions,’ he said.
 ‘Reality is reality whether you acknowledge it or not.’

-‘Well fine, but in my reality I would say that one body is plenty enough.
+‘Well fine, but in my reality, I would say that one body is plenty enough.
 And most obviously that body is mine!’

-‘Of course it is; but it’s interesting that you didn’t say that body is me, just that it is mine.’
+‘Of course, it is; but it’s interesting that you didn’t say that body is me, just that it is mine.’

 ‘Yes, I suppose that’s rather interesting I would say that.
 I must be spending too much time with you two.’